This is Michelle from Chesapeake High School with Service Learning at AACPS. You can check out her intern insight with the link below!

 Michelle from Chesapeake HS is back with her Month 2 update.
 She’s been helping with Signature Programs/Service Learning, learning how student opportunities and outreach come together behind the scenes.
 Here are her Month 2 Intern Insights!

-about 1 month ago, Anne Arundel County Public Schools
+2 months ago, Anne Arundel County Public Schools

 Intern Insights Michelle month 2